SCPR/scpr-style-guide/README.md

 - Ensure you have ruby and bundler installed
 - Install ruby gems by running `bundle install`
-- Configure jekyll to use the local gem by running `bundle config local.scpr-style-guide ./gem/`
 - Build and run the jekyll server by running `bundle exec jekyll serve`